 The Train’s Anniversary Celebrations

 Each year in mid to late May there is an anniversary celebration to commemorate when Engine 374 arrived in Vancouver for the first time.
-In 2024, the event ran from 12:00 pm to 3:00 pm.
+In 2025 the event runs from 12:00 pm to 3:00 pm.

 Each year the celebration features musical performances by the Little Mountain Brass Band, with complimentary cake, juice and coffee offered.
 There are also some activities inside the community centre for children.
 The event isn’t huge, but it’s a fair size.
 It’s also free to attend.
 There are a few short speeches to mark the occasion and provide some history and backstory to the train.